NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Experiments

-\item \head{RONIN (Bi-LSTM)} We adopt the Bi-LSTM model that reports the best performance in RONIN~\cite{yan2019ronin} dataset.
-Only accelerations and gyroscopes are taken as input in RONIN.

-\item \head{UniTS} UniTS \cite{li2021units} is an STFT-inspired neural network for sensory time series classification.
+\begin{itemize}[leftmargin=*] \item \head{Naive Double Integration (NDI)} NDI~\cite{savage1998strapdown} calculates current motion by integrating gyroscopes and accelerations. \item \head{Extended Kalman Filter (EKF)} EKF~\cite{ribeiro2004kalman} filters out Gaussian-like noise in the IMU data and combines it with the magnetometer to correct the orientation error.
+We use the python implementation~\cite{aipiano2025esekf_imu} in this work. \item \head{IONet} IONet~\cite{chen2018ionet} employs RNN and fully-connected layers for model design.
+It only takes accelerations and gyroscopes as input features. \item \head{RONIN (Bi-LSTM)} We adopt the Bi-LSTM model that reports the best performance in RONIN~\cite{yan2019ronin} dataset.
+Only accelerations and gyroscopes are taken as input in RONIN. \item \head{LLIO} LLIO~\cite{wang2022llio} utilizes multiple MLP layers in a residual way to predict the trajectories for pedestrians.
+The input features consist of accelerations and gyroscopes. \item \head{UniTS} UniTS \cite{li2021units} is an STFT-inspired neural network for sensory time series classification.
 UniTS takes accelerations and gyroscopes as inputs, the same as IONet and RONIN. \item \head{RF-Net} RF-Net~\cite{ding2020rf} is designed for wireless sensing, which learns from time-frequency representations.
 Only accelerations and gyroscopes are taken as input features. \end{itemize}

 It should be noted that Transformer-based solutions, such as CTIN~\cite{rao2022ctin} and A2DIO~\cite{wang2022a2dio}, even though they achieve promising results in inertial tracking, the model cannot be reproduced without implementation details and the source code.
 In this case, we do not include them as baseline models.
 We will evaluate the performance comparison with Transformer-based methodology in the ablation study \S\ref{sec:abalation-study}.